08 Apr 5 Great Yoga Poses to Build Core Strength

 difference.
 While many people use yoga to help create balance in their life-pun intended- others use it as a great full body workout.
 Your core is one of the main

 components of yoga.
 The core supports your posture whilst also protecting your back and spine.
-By working out your core you also provides strength and stability for your
+By working out your core you also provide strength and stability for your

 body throughout your workout.
 These next five poses are great for building core strength.